Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/05-attacks-and-simulation/README.md

 - List S3 buckets in the account
 - Upload an object to the lab bucket

-Evidence:
+This proved that the starting permission set was too broad for a user that only needed read access to one assigned S3 bucket.

+### Evidence

 - [`s3-access-allowed-before-remediation.png`](../screenshots/s3-access-allowed-before-remediation.png)
 - [`s3-object-upload-allowed-before-remediation.png`](../screenshots/s3-object-upload-allowed-before-remediation.png)

-Security meaning:

-The initial access level was too broad for a user that only needed read access to one assigned S3 bucket.
+---

 ## Required Access Test